How to have a COVID-19 friendly Family Day

 Have a home board game tournament

-When the rest of your days are jam-packed with scheduled activities, it can be tough to make time for making memories in the kitchen.
-This Family Day might be the perfect time to get your kids’ hands messy and make a meal or bake some treats together.
+This Family Day long weekend might be the perfect time to get your kids’ hands messy and make a meal or bake some treats together.
 Or you can cook up some homemade playdough.